jpartlow/workstation/README.md

-Because the purpose of the module is to setup a workstation suitable for developing Puppet and Puppet Enterprise tools and packaging, from scratch, it has a bootstrap shell script in vim to handle the initial ruby and puppet dependencies by installing the standalone puppet-agent (which includes its own ruby).
+Because the purpose of the module is to setup a workstation suitable for developing Puppet and Puppet Enterprise tools and packaging, from scratch, it has a bootstrap shell script in bin to handle the initial ruby and puppet dependencies by installing the standalone puppet-agent (which includes its own ruby).
 Because this is installed into /opt, it is isolated from the rest of the system.
 The script can than use the puppet module tool to install this